Door County Wisconsin, USA Travel Guide

 Calmer, warmer waters, ideal for swimming, kayaking, and paddleboarding.
 Public beaches in Egg Harbor, Fish Creek, Ephraim, Sister Bay, Ellison Bay are family-friendly.

 Cooler water and often more wave action.
-The shoreline is rugged and rocky.
+The shoreline is rugged and stony.
 Whitefish Dunes State Park has a long, sandy beach.
 Cave Point offers dramatic, rocky shoreline access.

-Smaller lakes like Europe Lake and Clark Lake have quiet paddling and fishing opportunities away from the larger bay and lake.
+Smaller lakes like Europe Lake and Clark Lake have quiet paddling and angling opportunities away from the larger bay and lake.

 Deer are common.
-Various bird species are abundant, especially during migration seasons.
+Various bird species are abundant, especially during the migration season seasons.
 Hotspots include The Ridges Sanctuary, Newport State Park, and Mink River Estuary.

 Sven's Bluff and the new accessible Eagle Tower in Peninsula State Park have breathtaking panoramic views of Green Bay and islands.